 Welcome Red Hill Families,

-One of my most important responsibilities to you is that I keep you informed of all that is taking place at Red Hill.
-Please make sure that you are signed up for ParentSquare and that you are receiving messages.
-Please be on the lookout for weekly Sunday emails from me around 5:00pm.
-These emails share student celebrations, PTA information and academic and school updates.
+Community engagement and communication are two important pillars in our pursuit of excellence.
+We understand the importance of open lines of communication between school, parents and the larger community.
+We are committed to ensuring that parents are well informed and engaged in their child’s education.
+As the principal of Red Hill, one of my most important responsibilities is to keep you informed of all that is taking place at Red Hill.
+Please make sure that you have signed up for ParentSquare in order to receive communication from Red Hill.
+Please be on the lookout for weekly Sunday communication from me around 5:00pm.
+Sunday communication is filled with student celebrations, PTA information and academic and school updates.

-The Red Hill staff and I are excited for the 2022-23 school year.
-Building a partnership with each of you is my number one priority!
-Please don’t hesitate to reach out with any questions or concerns you may have at 714 730-7543.
+The Red Hill staff and I are excited for the 2023-24 school year.
+Building a partnership with you is our number one priority!
+Please don’t hesitate to reach out with any questions or concerns.

 Ms. Teri Malpass, Principal

 Red Hill Elementary School is committed to providing an engaging and challenging instructional educational program for all students.
 We provide a safe and nurturing environment which promotes character-building and establishes a foundation for life-long learning and achievement.
 We are a dedicated community of students, staff and parents who work collaboratively for the success of all Red Hill students.

 - School Accountability Report Card